Special Educational Needs and Disabilities

 We aim for all pupils to have access to a broad, balanced and inclusive curriculum and ensure the best learning conditions for each child, through differentiation, varied teaching styles, resource and adult support.

 The Special Educational Needs Coordinator (SENCO) at Hindlip First School is Mr Josh Uren.
-The SEND governor is Mrs Justine Morris.
+The SEND governor is Mrs Lynn Dickens.
 The role of SENCO is to work with staff, parents and outside agencies to coordinate provision for children with Special Educational Needs and Disabilities (SEND).

 From September 2014, schools were required to outline and publish the provision they make for children with special educational needs and disabilities.
 There were many changes and you can read all about them within our SEND Policy and Information Report via the documents below.
 The information will hopefully answer any questions that you may have.

 Please feel free to contact us with ANY questions.